alexcorrie/shiny_test/README.md

 # 3. install.packages("mapproj")
 # 4. library(shiny)
 # 5. runGitHub("shiny_test", "alexcorrie")
-# nota bene: after you install the listed packages once, to run the app again you only need to run commmands 4 and 5
+# nota bene: after you install the listed packages once, to run the app again you only need to run commands 4 and 5